-Adopters will need to employ implementation strategies to replicate or adapt projects to their settings or populations.
-Implementation strategies are described as the systematic processes, activities, and resources that are used to integrate interventions into usual settings.
-Core implementation components or implementation drivers can be staff selection, preservice and inservice training, ongoing consultation and coaching, staff and program evaluation, facilitative administrative support, and systems interventions.
-(See https://dissemination-implementation.org/content/measures.aspx)
+Applicants to this RFA should outline specific implementation strategies they will utilize with targeted recipients to replicate or adapt projects to other settings or populations.
+Implementation strategies are described as the processes, activities, and resources that are used to integrate interventions into usual settings.
+Core implementation components can be staff selection, preservice and in-service training, ongoing consultation and coaching, staff and program evaluation, and systems interventions.
+(See https://dissemination-implementation.org/)

 This award will support both passive and active dissemination strategies but must include 2 or more active dissemination strategies.
 This award will also support implementation strategies in the form of technical assistance, coaching, and consultation within the time period of the grant.
-CPRIT recognizes that there are limits to the amount of technical assistance or coaching that can be accomplished within the grant period; however, priority will be given to those projects that identify and assist potential adopters in preparing to implement the intervention and/or preparing to apply for grant funding.
-Examples of active dissemination strategies and implementation strategies follow.
+CPRIT recognizes that there are limits to the amount of technical assistance or coaching that can be accomplished within the grant period; however, priority will be given to those projects that identify and assist potential target partners/audiences in preparing to implement the intervention and/or preparing to apply for grant funding.
+Examples of active dissemination strategies follow.

-Tools/models
+Tools/Models